ibm-cloud-docs/containers/cs_cluster_scaling.md

 Before you install the {{site.data.keyword.cloud_notm}} cluster autoscaler add-on, you can set up your cluster to prepare the cluster for autoscaling.
 {: shortdesc}

+The cluster autoscaler add-on is not supported for baremetal worker nodes.
+{: important}

 1. [Install the required CLI and plug-ins](/docs/cli?topic=cli-getting-started):
     *  {{site.data.keyword.cloud_notm}} CLI (`ibmcloud`)